 Campers will have an opportunity to purchase camp snacks during each afternoon.
-The Camp Trading Post carries ice cream treats, candy, gatorade, camp souvenirs like t-shirts, sweatshirts and hats, and incoming email service.
-A printed email page and all snack items are priced at $1 each.
+The Camp Trading Post carries ice cream treats, candy, sports drinks, and camp souvenirs such as t-shirts, sweatshirts and hats.
+All snack items are priced at $1 each.
 All spending is done through a camper account system (please do not send cash with your camper).
-Use the form enclosed with your final information packet to deposit money into your campers account.
+Use the form enclosed with your final information packet to deposit money into your camper’s account.
 The average camper uses $25 to $60 depending on souvenir purchases.
 Any remaining balance of $5 or more will be mailed home within 4 weeks of completing the refund request form at checkout.
 Please discuss purchases with your camper so they have an understanding of how account monies should be used.
-A record of all spending is kept.

 May I call or visit my child at camp?

-In mind of keeping camp a safe environment for everyone, no visitors are allowed on camp property unless approved in advance by the Camp Director.
+In keeping camp a safe environment for everyone, no visitors are allowed on camp property unless approved in advance by the Camp Director.

 Campers love to receive MAIL!
 We encourage you to correspond regularly with your campers by mail.
-Remember, the week goes by very quickly so be sure to send your letters off early in the week.
-Be sure to send envelopes/paper/stamps with your camper so they may send you mail.
-Unless it is an emergency, we strongly encourage you to correspond with your camper by mail only!
-Campers are expected to do the same.
+Remember, the week goes by very quickly so be sure to send emails early in the week.
+Unless it is an emergency, we strongly encourage you to correspond with your camper by email only!
 Contact by phone can lead to homesickness as well as tying up the camp phone lines for business.

 What kind of things does my camper need to bring to camp?